dhruvbaid/AdventOfCode2020/README.md

 # AdventOfCode2020
-Code used for Advent of Code event (2020)
+My solutions for the Advent of Code event (2020)

+I am on the UChicago Leaderboard!